What is Insomnia?

 - Sleep hygiene is the most important step for controlling insomnia.
 These simple self-help measures include establishing a regular bedtime routine, regulating mealtimes and fluid consumption, and limiting caffeine consumption.

-- Behavioral therapy can help treat insomnia in people of all ages.
+- Cognitive behavioral therapy can help treat chronic insomnia in people of all ages.
 It includes various approaches for establishing new sleep behaviors and for helping people relax and sleep well.

 - If self-help or behavioral therapies do not solve the problem, a doctor may prescribe medications for use on a short-term basis.

 Insomnia comes from the Latin words for "no sleep."
-Insomnia is characterized by:
+Insomnia is characterized by any of the following: